QuantEcon/2021-workshop-rsit/website/week2/session5/stata-and-python-integrated.md

 ```{figure} img/stata-dataeditor-sfi-store1.png
 ```

-Let's bring in the numerical data
+Let's bring in the numerical data, which is a much simpler process

 ```
 python